AgencyPMG/ProgrammingChallenges/ec2-instance/README.md

 `public_key`.
 In `instance.tf` you will find a module block called `challenge`, note the variables and outputs and implement the module code in the `instance` subdirectory.

+## How do I submit my answer?

+Send an email to tech@pmg.com or reach out to the person who gave you the challenge.
+Feel free to send an archive (a tar or zipball are fine) or link us to a public pastebin (github gist, etc) or repository (bitbucket, github, etc).